wenzhixin/bootstrap-table/docs/_i18n/en/documentation/table-options.md

         <td>data-minimum-count-columns</td>
         <td>Number</td>
         <td>1</td>
-        <td>The minimum count columns to hide of the columns drop down list.
+        <td>The minimum number of columns to hide from the columns drop down list.
         </td>
     </tr>
     <tr>